Bucks County Assault Defense Attorneys

 - Fines: $5,000

-Aggravated Assault Penalties in Pennsylvania
+Aggravated Assault Penalties

 In Pennsylvania, aggravated assault can be either a 2nd Degree Felony or a 1st Degree Felony.
 The maximum penalties for a 1st Degree Felony in Pennsylvania include: